Peace in Our Time (Eddie Money song): Cliff Richard version

-In 1993, British singer Cliff Richard released a cover of "Peace in Our Time" as the second single from his 31st studio album, The Album (1993).
-The song peaked at number eight on the UK Singles Chart.
+In 1993, British singer and actor Cliff Richard released a cover of "Peace in Our Time" as the second single from his 31st studio album, The Album (1993).
+The song was produced by him with Paul Moessl and released in March 1993 by EMI.
+It peaked at number eight on the UK Singles Chart, and was a top-30 hit in Ireland and a top-60 hit in Germany.

 Critical reception

 Alan Jones from Music Week gave Richard's version of the song three out of five, writing, "The Chamberlain-esque title conceals a commercial single penned by Andy Hill and Peter Sinfield, who wrote many of Bucks Fizz's finest.
 Upbeat, well sung and hopeful, with bounding, club-friendly Harding/Curnow mixes."